Jaggwagg/frozen-apocalypse-mod/README.md

 # Frozen Apocalypse Mod

 A Minecraft mod which flings your world away from the Sun, turning it into a frozen wasteland!
-Fabric only!
+Fabric only.
 Warning!
 This will destroy your world!
 Make backups!

 ## Testing Environment